Compound interest calculator

 Good to know

-The Rule of 72.
-Divide 72 by your annual return rate to estimate doubling time.
-At 8%, your money doubles in about 9 years (72 ÷ 8).
+The Rule of 72 gives quick estimates.
+Divide 72 by your interest rate to find years to double.
+At 8%, your money doubles in roughly 9 years (72 ÷ 8 = 9).
 At 6%, about 12 years.
-At 10%, about 7 years.
-It's a rough shortcut, but it works.
+At 10%, about 7.2 years.
+Works for any rate between 6-10% with decent accuracy.

-Disclaimers & sources
+Methodology, disclaimers & sources

 For reference only.
 Not financial or investment advice.
 Returns are not guaranteed.